 Cell cycle and cell division - Notes | Class 11 | Part 1: Cell Cycle

-It is the life period of a cell during which a cell synthesizes DNA (replication), grows & divides into 2 daughter cells.
+It is the life period of a cell during which a cell synthesizes DNA (replication), grows, and divides into two daughter cells.

-Duration of cell cycle varies in each organism and each cell type.
-E.g. Duration of a typical eukaryotic cell cycle (e.g. human cell) is about 24 hrs.
-In Yeasts, it is 90 minutes.
+Duration of the cell cycle varies by organism and cell type.
+For example, a typical eukaryotic cell cycle (e.g., human cell) lasts about 24 hours, while in yeasts, it is 90 minutes.

 Phases of Cell Cycle

-Cell cycle includes 2 basic phases: Interphase & M Phase.
+The cell cycle includes two basic phases: Interphase and M Phase.

 • First growth phase.